Ella-Bakshi/dla-lookup/README.md

-# Digital Lending Apps — Directory
+# Digital Lending Apps — Lookup

 A searchable, fully-static directory of the **Reserve Bank of India's** public list of *Digital Lending Apps used by Regulated Entities* (banks, NBFCs,